The deadline for college juniors to apply is May 31.

 The Ammonia Refrigeration Foundation (ARF), a U.S. nonprofit dedicated to promoting the natural refrigeration industry, is accepting applications from college juniors for its annual Founders Engineering Scholarships.

 The scholarships are for college students exhibiting “exceptional character and interest in pursuing an engineering, or related technical degree, leading to a career in the refrigeration field,” according to ARF.
-The deadline to apply is May 31, 2020.
+The deadline to apply has been extended from May 31 to June 30, 2020.

 Each scholarship consists of US$4,000 per year, during the student’s junior and senior year.
 However, if a student participates in IIAR’s Annual Natural Refrigeration Conference & Expo in the spring of his or her junior year, the stipend is increased to US$9,000 for the senior year.
 The scholarship also provides funds for registration, lodging and travel to the IIAR Conference.
 In 2019, six scholarships were awarded.